-Loan Income and Related Expenses - Interest and special allowance on loans are recognized as income in the period earned, and servicing costs are charged to expense as incurred.
-Premiums paid for student loans are amortized using a method which approximates the effective interest method over the estimated life of the loans (10 years).
-At June 30, 2017 and 2016, unamortized premiums totaled \$59,000 and \$444,000, respectively.
+Student Loan Income and Related Expenses - Interest and special allowance on loans are recognized as income in the period earned, and servicing costs are charged to expense as incurred.
+Loans were purchased at a discount in June 2009, and this discount is being amortized over the estimated life of the loans (10 years).
+At June 30, 2019 and 2018, the unamortized discount totaled \$18,000 and \$62,000, respectively.